hsluv/hsluv/haxe/README.md

 # Notes

 This code work on some targets, but here are some tests that couldn't pass on my computer:
-- PHP : PHP7 parseInt function doesn't convert hexadecimal values anymore.
+- ~~PHP : PHP7 parseInt function doesn't convert hexadecimal values anymore.~~ Fixed since Haxe 3.4.0.
+Check [this issue](https://github.com/HaxeFoundation/haxe/issues/5521) for more information.

 Tests to do:
 - SWF